From international film festivals to traditional Czech parades, these are the best spring events in Prague

 One of the most important cultural events in the Czech Republic, Prague Spring International Music Festival is revered not just across the country, but also across the globe.
 The festival invites orchestras, conductors and classic musicians to perform at historic buildings, churches and theatres across the city.
 The event kicks off with an opening concert by the illustrious Czech Philharmonic orchestra, conducted by Paavo Järvi.

 The Czech Republic is one of the greatest beer brewing hubs in Europe, so it’s no surprise that beer festivals form some of the most popular events in Prague.
 The Czech Beer Festival lasts for an impressive 17 days and is the optimal place to sample Czech beer.
 With more than 150 draft beers on offer, pacing yourself is key.

 Since its launch a decade ago, Prague Food Festival has become a prestigious gastronomic event.
 From a stunning location in the Royal Gardens of Prague Castle, guests sample local and international food and drinks.
-For 2016, the festival pays homage to Czech king and Roman emperor Charles IV, with traditional meals from the 14th century served in celebration of what would have been his 600th birthday.

 Taking its lead from the Edinburgh Fringe Festival in Scotland, Prague Fringe Festival is a melting pot of theatrical talent.
 Attendees can look forward to a wide variety of performance arts, from abstract theatre productions and musicals, to comedy, monologues and more.